 While many partygoers head to the ski slopes or Sydney Harbour for the New Year celebrations, discerning people-in-the-know sail to the Caribbean island of St Barts (Saint Barthélemy).
-With its balmy sunshine, French influenced cuisine, exclusive service and indulgent ambiance, it’s the perfect luxury winter escape.
-If you don’t have you own luxury yacht, you can easily charter a luxury crewed vessel and join the party.
+With its balmy sunshine, French-influenced cuisine, exclusive service, and indulgent ambiance, it’s the perfect luxury winter escape.
+If you don’t have your own luxury yacht, you can easily charter a luxury crewed vessel and join the party.

 If this sounds like your sort of New Year celebrations, then a luxury yacht charter in St Barts is definitely for you.

 How to Enjoy New Year’s Eve in St Barts

 Those on yacht charters can be caught out if they don’t know the St Barts’ protocol, but your experienced captain will already know the ropes, including where to berth or moor.
 They can also call ahead and secure reservations for you at places like Le Yacht Club, Do Brazil, Bonito, or Bagatelle.